tobsel7/price-indicators/README.md

 # Storage:
 All data is persisted in the folder *persisted_data*.
 It is split up into file formats, although for the purpose of this project, mainly the *.feather* type is used to minimize the needed storage.
 Files of the type *.csv* and *.xls* files are stored in *persisted_data/sheets*.

-Some data sets can be downloaded using this link: https://u.pcloud.link/publink/show?code=kZDdJLVZP91Xe0vdAI5AtxQB69I4whcdBUL7
+A few preprocesed data sets are available via this link: https://u.pcloud.link/publink/show?code=kZDdJLVZP91Xe0vdAI5AtxQB69I4whcdBUL7

 ## charts